alexamies/chinesedict-js/demo/README.md

 node gen_dictionary.js $CNREADER_HOME/data/words.txt
 ```

-This generates a words.pb protobuf file that can be copied to your web dist
+This generates a words.json file that can be copied to your web dist
 directory created below.

 ## Build the Web Client